Crossover distributions at the edge of the rarefaction fan: Introduction

-\end{prop} This proof uses the FKG inequality at the level of a discrete system which converges to the stochastic heat equation.
+This proof uses the FKG inequality at the level of a discrete system which converges to the stochastic heat equation.
 We choose to use the WASEP approximation for the stochastic heat equation explained in this paper, though it would also be possible to prove this result via a discrete polymer approximation.
 The WASEP approximation assumption is not very restrictive.
-The work of \cite{BG,ACQ} and this paper show that a wide range of initial data fall into this class, and one should be able to expand this even more.
+The work of Bertini and Giacomin~\cite{BG}, Amir, Corwin and Quastel~\cite{ACQ} and this paper show that a wide range of initial data fall into this class, and one should be able to expand this even more.
 We also remark that stronger forms of the above FKG inequality may be formulated and similarly proved, though we do not pursue this further here.

-\begin{proof}[Proof of Proposition \ref{FKGcor}] By assumption we can approximate the relevant solutions to the stochastic heat equation in terms of the WASEP as $Z_{1,\e}$ and $Z_{2,\e}$.
+\begin{pf*}{Proof of Proposition \ref{FKGcor}} By assumption we can approximate the relevant solutions to the stochastic heat equation in terms of the WASEP as $Z_{1,\e}$ and $Z_{2,\e}$.
 The graphical construction of ASEP can be thought of as a priori setting an environment of attempted left and right jumps.
 However, for our purposes we think of first throwing a Poisson point process of attempted jumps and then assigning the jumps a direction (left or right) independently with probability $q$ and $p$.
 There is a natural monotonicity in this construction which says that changing a right jump to a left jump will only increase the associated height function.
-Taking the approximations for the initial data to be independent of each other, this implies that the events $A_{i,\e}=\{Z_{i,\e}\leq s_i\}$ are increasing events if one thinks of the Poisson process of attempted jumps as giving a (random) lattice and the jump directions as being $1$ (left) or $-1$ (right).
-This jump lattice is infinite, however, with probability one only a finite portion of it affects the value of the two $Z_{i,\e}(T_i,X_i)$.
+Taking the approximations for the initial data to be independent of each other, this implies that the events $A_{i,\e}=\{ Z_{i,\e}\leq s_i\}$ are increasing events if one thinks of the Poisson process of attempted jumps as giving a (random) lattice and the jump directions as being~$1$ (left) or $-1$ (right).
+This jump lattice is infinite; however, with probability one only a finite portion of it affects the value of the two $Z_{i,\e}(T_i,X_i)$.
 Therefore, with probability one the FKG inequality applies to this setting because of the product structure of jump assignments on the attempted jump lattice.
 Since the $A_{i,\e}$ are increasing events, they are positively correlated.
-Taking the limit as $\epsilon\to 0$ gives the desired result (\ref{a}) at the continuum level.
-Since $-\log$ is a decreasing function, (\ref{b}) follows immediately from (\ref{a}). \end{proof}
+Taking the limit as $\varepsilon\to0$ gives the desired result (\ref{a}) at the continuum level.
+Since $-\log$ is a decreasing function, (\ref{b}) follows immediately from (\ref{a}). \end{pf*}

-\begin{proposition} For all $y\in \R$ and $T>0$,
+\begin{proposition} For all $y\in\R$ and $T>0$,

 and